Developing a Social Equity Practice

 About this Event

-Interested in the practice of mindfulness as a path to social change?
-Willing to take a look at your own capacity for change and peace?
-Join us for a workshop exploring mindfulness as a practice of Just Transition.
+Join us for a workshop on Just Transition as a practice of mindfulness.
 In order to dismantle the systems of oppression that exist in the world we must face the systems of oppression that live within us.
 This requires heartfulness, mindfulness, and the cultivation of internal peace.

 GWI is focused on Just Transition (JT) in the Hudson Valley.
 Mindfulness is a tool of JT.
 In order to achieve Just Transition we need to start with ourselves.
 This requires mindfulness – paying attention on purpose, in the present moment, without judgement.
 We will explore what this means, how it shows up in ourselves, and how others are weaving mindfulness into their work of changing the world.
 And most importantly we will practice.